Ladysnake/Ladysnake.github.io/wiki/requiem/obelisks.md

 Soul Sand and Soul Soil must be placed **below** the Obelisk with a clear **line of sight** in between block and structure.
 The valid area to place your Soul blocks is a square with the side length `10*width of the core` with the Obelisk in its center.

-An Obelisk will effect remnant players in a square shaped area of `10*width+10` blocks radius.
+An Obelisk will affect remnant players in a square shaped area of `10*width+10` blocks radius.

 ![Obelisk Tutorial](img/ObeliskTutorial.png)